Paulinos739/DeepPattern/README.md

 ## Model architecture

-For the Neural Network architecture I used two Convolutional Layers.
-For Pooling I used Global Average Pooling 2D because the architectural features occur not only in small regions of the image, but on a broader scale, e.g. the shape of a building occupies the whole image.
+For the Neural Network architecture I always the architecture illustrated below and rearranged it slightly depending on which label have been trained.
+It uses two Convolutional Layers with 2x2 Pooling each.
+For Pooling I used Global Average Pooling 2D, because architectural features in floor plans occur not only in small regions of the image, but on a broader scale, e.g. the shape of a building occupies the whole image.
-Feel free to play withe layers and esspeccially with the input size.
+Feel free to play with the layers and esspeccially with the input size.
 This should have a positive impact on the feature learning.

 ![DNN_diagramm](https://user-images.githubusercontent.com/65179419/96249838-18d0df00-0fae-11eb-8679-edd5449765a4.png)